ethanwood17/tomcat-migration-instructions/README.md

 ## Default Configuration
 1. **Install Tomcat with Homebrew**

 Run `brew install tomcat`.
 This is easier than installing it yourself, as it gives you the updating and management power of Homebrew.
+Running this command will install the latest version.
+If you want to install a specific version, you can run `brew install tomcat@9.0.21`, substituting whatever version you want.

 2. **Find your Tomcat home location**